govindthange/de-knight/README.md

 ### ☝️ **So how does De-Knight crowdfunding work?**

-When some organizer of proposes a chess tournament, interested parties like investor, sponsors, and donors may support this event by pledging funds or buying NFTs.
+When a tournament organizer proposes a chess tournament, interested parties like investor, sponsors, and donors may support this event by pledging funds or by buying NFTs.

 Each supporter transfers a certain amount of `DGT (♞)` tokens to the Crowdfund contract.
 Crowdfund contract acts like an escrow account.
 When the total amount in this escrow account reaches the desired amount within a stipulated time frame, the organizer may claim the entire fund to start preparing for the envisaged chess tournament.